-Dr. Louise Ivers is the Executive Director of the MGH Center for Global Health, and Professor of Medicine at Harvard Medical School.
-She is a practicing infectious diseases physician at MGH where she is currently the Interim Chief of the Division of Infectious Diseases.
+Dr. Louise Ivers is the Executive Director of the Center for Global Health and the David Bangsberg MD, MPH Endowed Chair in Global Health Equity at Mass General Hospital.
+She is the Director of the Harvard Global Health Institute and a Professor of Medicine and Professor of Global Health and Social Medicine at Harvard Medical School.
+Dr. Ivers is a practicing physician in the Division of Infectious Diseases at Mass General.
 She works on the design, implementation, and evaluation of large-scale public health programs in resource-limited settings with the goal of achieving health equity.

 Dr. Ivers is a graduate of University College Dublin, Ireland where she received both her professional medical degrees, and a research doctorate in medicine.
 She completed residency in Internal Medicine at Massachusetts General Hospital, and a fellowship in Infectious Diseases at the combined Harvard Infectious Diseases program.
 Dr. Ivers earned a diploma in Tropical Medicine and Hygiene from the London School of Hygiene & Tropical Medicine, and a Master’s Degree in Public Health from the Harvard School of Public Health.